Learning Relational Causal Models with Cycles through Relational Acyclification: Experiments

 \subsection{Evaluation}

 The goal of the evaluation is to compare the learned causal models with the true causal models.
 However, the output object for cyclic RCMs is PAGs instead of CPDAGs.
 Moreover, it is expected that the skeleton of the output PAG might be different from the true causal model.
 For this reason, we evaluate the algorithms based on the ancestral relationships.
-We identify the ancestral relationships entailed by the output and the \sagg{} of the true model and report what percentage (recall) of the actual ancestral relationships are contained in the output.
-For a sound and complete algorithm, we expect to see 100\% recall.
-We omit precision since we are only comparing to the true model, not all the models in the equivalence class.
+We identify the ancestral relationships entailed by the output and the \sagg{} of the true model and report F1-score for comparison.
+For a sound and complete algorithm, we expect to see perfect F1-scores.
 Moreover, we consider the identification criterion given in Proposition \ref{prop:id} and evaluate the algorithms based on their ability to correctly identify edges as possible cycle candidates.
-We report recall for this evaluation as well.
+We report F1-score for this evaluation as well.